-ING Bank has multiple risk policies and control / minimum standards in place to ensure a comprehensive approach towards risk management and that appropriate risk controls are embedded in its business processes throughout the bank.
+ING Bank has multiple risk policies and control standards in place to ensure a comprehensive approach towards risk management and that appropriate risk controls are embedded in its business processes throughout the bank.

 Financial (solvency, credit, market, liquidity and funding) and non-financial (operational, IT) risks, as well as ESG, compliance, behaviour and model risks, are directed and overseen by an independent risk function.
-Operational risk includes risks related to reputational damage and legal risk.
+Operational risk includes legal risk, model risk and information and communication technology (ICT) risk, but excludes strategic and reputational risks.
 The risk function's primary role is to support in properly identifying, measuring and managing risks in normal and stressed economic conditions, as well as to oversee our business activities to allow ING to grow a sustainable business consistent with both the strategy and our risk appetite.

 Our comprehensive risk management framework supports and governs the process of identifying, measuring, mitigating, monitoring and reporting financial and non-financial risks.
-It includes setting the risk appetite for the bank and the countries; establishing the single name and sector concentration risk boundaries and instruments; determining both short-term and long-term funding planning and liquidity forecasting; conducting stress-testing both bank-wide and portfolio specific; tracking events and non-financial risk issues; and conducting risk assessments, among others.
+It includes setting the risk appetite for the bank and the countries; establishing the single name and sector concentration risk boundaries and instruments; determining both short-term and long-term funding planning and liquidity forecasting; conducting stress-testing both bank-wide and portfolio specific; tracking events and non-financial risk issues; and conducting risk assessments, among other things.